tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 set race settings > others > cycling:

-set time precision to "tenth".
+set time precision to "tenth" for prologue ans "second" for rest of stages.
 MOST IMPORTANT, OTHER WISE TIMING WILL BE WRONG!!!.

 after green flag, update flag time, assign to all competitors . alternately, set "assign competitors start time at green flag date time" - need testing. for prologue, use schedule start.